socialincome-san/public/.github/ISSUE_TEMPLATE/bug-report--admin-tool.md

 ---
-name: "Bug Report: Admin Tool"
+name: 'Bug Report: Admin Tool'
 about: Create a report to help us improve the admin tool
 title: "[Admin] "
 labels: bug
-assignees: ""
+assignees: ''

 ---

 **Describe the bug**